mrlifelesss/SecureDocsRAG/README.md

 ## 1. Project Overview

-This project implements a sophisticated **Retrieval-Augmented Generation (RAG)** chatbot using **LangGraph** and **Google Gemini**.
-It answers questions within a defined domain of AWS Cload Security by retrieving relevant passages from a local knowledge base and generating responses grounded in those passages.
+This project implements a sophisticated **Retrieval-Augmented Generation (RAG)** assistant for AWS Cload Security using **LangGraph** and **Google Gemini**.
+It enables semantic search, context-aware Q&A, and explainability within answers questions within a defined domain of AWS Cload Security by retrieving relevant passages from a local knowledge base and generating responses grounded in those passages.

 **Key Features:**